intervene-EU-H2020/prsCompaR/README.md

 pgsCompaR is an [R data package](https://r-pkgs.org/data.html) that contains performance metrics for polygenic risk score (PGS) development methods measured across five European biobanks.

-This data package doesn't provide any helpful functions for comparing PRS.
+This data package doesn't provide any helpful functions for comparing PGS.
 It only contains processed experimental data and documentation.

 ## Installation